How Crypto Taxes Work

 How Are Stablecoins Taxed?

-Stablecoins, like USDT, USDC, PAX, and DAI, are typically pegged to a fiat currency like the US Dollar.
+Stablecoins, like DAI, USDC, PAX, and USDT, are typically pegged to a fiat currency like the US Dollar.
 Here's how cryptocurrency tax works for these assets.Read How Are Stablecoins Taxed?